datawire/forge-tutorials/deploy-service/step2.md

 `docker run -d -p 80:8080 hello-webapp:v1`{{execute}}

-(This command runs the container, and maps the container's port 8080 to the localhost port 80.)
+(This command runs the container, and maps the container's port 8080 to the hosts port 80.)
 We can verify that the webapp is running successfully:

-`curl localhost`{{execute}}
+`curl host01`{{execute}}

-(We're now sending an HTTP request to port 80 on localhost, which then maps to the 8080 in the container.)
+(We're now sending an HTTP request to port 80 on host01, which then maps to the 8080 in the container.)